Security Code:

 curled fist, the snarling animal a hand that lifted me and left.

-*Poet’s Note: Stanza one is a compilation of adapted quotes from Norbert Elias’ The Civilizing Process.
+AUTHOR'S NOTE: Stanza one is a compilation of adapted quotes from Norbert Elias’ The Civilizing Process.

 Emilie Menzel is a poet and writer whose work seeks to engage both creative and analytical properties of language.
 Her words have recently appeared in Black Warrior Review: Boyfriend Village, Trestle Ties, and on the sides of Boston’s T-cars, amongst other locations.
 Emilie is the recipient of the Deborah Slosberg Memorial Award in Poetry (selected by Diana Khoi Nguyen) and the Cara Parravani Memorial Award in Fiction (selected by Leigh Newman).
 She completed her MFA in poetry at the University of Massachusetts Amherst.
 Raised amongst the doldrums of Georgia summers, Emilie currently lives in wooded North Carolina and online @emilieideas.